ligato/docs/docs/user-guide/get-vpp-agent.md

 ```

 The VPP agent can be augmented with additional functions and features through the use of [plugins](../plugins/plugin-overview.md).
-To enable certain plugin features such as database connectivity or messaging, the vpp-agent requires plugin-specific static configuration files referred to as `.conf` files.
+To enable certain plugin features such as database connectivity or messaging, the VPP agent requires plugin-specific static configuration files referred to as `.conf` files.

 List the plugin .conf files and optional ENV variable configuration options:
 ```